NETWAYS/foreman-training/provisioning/02_configuration.md

 Navigate to "Hosts > Installation media", select the entry "Debian mirror", change the "Path" to the URL the trainer provided.

-### Create the Operating system "Debian" with Major version "8", Minor version "3", Description "Debian jessie", Family "Debian", Release name "jessie"
+### Create the Operating system "Debian" with Major version "8", Description "Debian jessie", Family "Debian", Release name "jessie"

 Navigate to "Hosts > Operating systems" and click on "New operating system".
-In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "8", "Minor version" to "3", "Description" to "Debian jessie", "Family" to "Debian", "Release name" to "jessie".
+In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "8", "Description" to "Debian jessie", "Family" to "Debian", "Release name" to "jessie".
 Click on "Submit".